Reading Time: 6 minutes

 • Is the employee allowed to share a common purpose with peers, coworkers, and colleagues?

-• Does the employee feel that the organization, specifically individual leaders, and managers, shows employees the outcome(s) of actions taken?
+• Does the employee feel that the organization, specifically individual leaders and managers, shows employees the outcome(s) of actions taken?
 Or that employees are regularly provided updates on progress made toward necessary measures?

-As the data from the survey is gathered and analyzed, the above questions should be answered with “absolutely or “very much” but elaborated on to better understand how the employee feels about the organization and the leadership.
+As the data from the survey is gathered and analyzed, the above questions should be answered with “absolutely or “very much” but elaborated on to understand better how the employee feels about the organization and the leadership.
 Questions that are answered with “a little, somewhat,” or a definite “not at all” indicate that there may be a trust issue, a communication problem or something further that needs to be investigated through further feedback or one-on-one conversations.
 Communication, trust, and effectiveness work together.

 Looking for a polished meeting planner to set up your corporate meeting or event?
 Contact Gavel International for more information.